State of the Teutonic Order: Papal edicts

 Konrad of Masovia had already called a crusade against the Old Prussians in 1208, but it was not successful.
 Konrad, acting on the advice of Christian, first bishop of Prussia, established the Order of Dobrzyń, a small group of 15 knights.
 The Order, however, was soon defeated and, in reaction, Konrad called on the Pope for yet another crusade and for help from the Teutonic Knights.
 As a result, several edicts called for crusades against the Old Prussians.
 The crusades, involving many of Europe's knights, lasted for sixty years.

 In 1211, Andrew II of Hungary enfeoffed the Teutonic Knights with the Burzenland.
 In 1225, Andrew II expelled the Teutonic Knights from Transylvania, and they had to transfer to the Baltic Sea.

 Early in 1224, Emperor Frederick II announced at Catania that Livonia, Prussia with Sambia, and a number of neighboring provinces were under imperial immediacy.
 This decree subordinated the provinces directly to the Roman Catholic Church and the Holy Roman Emperor as opposed to being under the jurisdiction of local rulers.

 At the end of 1224, Pope Honorius III announced to all Christendom his appointment of Bishop William of Modena as the Papal Legate for Livonia, Prussia, and other countries.

 As a result of the Golden Bull of Rimini in 1226 and the Papal Bull of Rieti of 1234, Prussia came into the Teutonic Order's possession.
 The Knights began the Prussian Crusade in 1230.
 Under their governance, woodlands were cleared and marshlands made arable, upon which many cities and villages were founded, including Marienburg (Malbork) and Königsberg (Kaliningrad).

 Cities founded

-Unlike newly founded cities between the rivers Elbe and Oder the cities founded by the Teutonic Order had a much more regular, rectangular sketch of streets, indicating their character as planned foundations.
+Unlike the newly-founded cities between the Rivers Elbe and Oder, the cities founded by the Teutonic Order had a much more regular, rectangular sketch of streets, indicating their character as planned foundations.
 The cities were heavily fortified, accounting for the long lasting conflicts with the resistive native Old Prussians, with armed forces under command of the knights.
-Most cities were prevailingly populated with immigrants from Middle Germany and Silesia, where many knights of the order had their homelands.
+Most cities were prevailingly populated with immigrants from Central Germany and Silesia, where many knights of the order had their homelands.

 The cities were usually given Magdeburg law town privileges, with the one exception of Elbing (Elbląg), which was founded with the support of Lübeckers and thus was awarded Lübeck law.
 While the Lübeckers provided the Order important logistic support with their ships, they were otherwise, with the exception of Elbing, rather uninvolved in the establishment of the Monastic State.